WeaselMicu/Comment-Bot/README.md

 To sign up for Disqus API keys, sign in to Disqus (if you're using this bot for Disqus comments, I am assuming your organization already has an account), and then register a new App.

-**A Note About Disqus**
-The Disqus commenting community relies on forums with unique names.
-Some news organizations like NPR use several section-specific forums (eg `npred` for their education section, and `npr-news` for their general news section).
-Therefore, be sure to use the correct forum for your Bot.
-This code does not currently support more than one forum at a time, so you can only have your Bot tweet from one specified forum.

 **Software Dependencies**
-Before you can run the bot you must install the following dependencies (setting up a virtual environment is recommended, tutorial [here](http://www.simononsoftware.com/virtualenv-tutorial/)) using `pip install -r requirements.txt`:
+After you've cloned or downloaded this repo, but before you run the bot, you must install the following dependencies (setting up a virtual environment is recommended, tutorial [here](http://www.simononsoftware.com/virtualenv-tutorial/)) using `pip install -r requirements.txt`:
 - Python v 2.7
 - Tweepy v 3.5.0
 - Beautiful Soup v 4.3.2